fonil/dockerized-php/README.md

 ~/path/to/my-new-project$ make run
 ```

+##### Attention

-> It is important to use `make build` command to create the Docker base image due the _Makefile_ command passes to Dockerfile file your host user information, required to create an internal user into the application container with the same name, group and ids.
+It is important to use `make build` command instead of `docker-compose build` to create the Docker base image.
+The reason why is because the _Makefile_ command passes to `Dockerfile` your host account details, required to create an internal user into the application container with the same name, group and ids.

 This way avoids file permission conflicts on internally created files that needs to be shared with the host.

 ##### About `make open` command